What is Property Development Finance?

 Things to Keep in Mind

-There are a few factors that you’ll want to consider when getting ready to apply for property development finance.
+There are a few factors that you’ll want to consider when getting ready to apply for residential property development finance.

 - Know exactly how much you can borrow first and foremost.
 Approach lenders or brokers and get them to provide some estimates so you know how much they’ll lend you.
 You can then balance this against the “soft” costs mentioned above.
 The project needs to be viable for you to generate wealth from it.